 A single meteorite weighing 580 g was purchased by Astronomical Research Network in Erfoud, Morocco.
 The stone was analyzed and classified at Northern Arizona University (T. Bunch and J. Wittke) and was initially determined to be a completely recrystallized H chondrite lacking any relict chondrulesan H7 chondrite.
 The olivine Fa (17.9) and pyroxene Fs (15.6) values are consistent with the H group.
 Based on the completed O-isotope analysis, it is evident from the oxygen 3-isotope diagram that the ratios plot slightly outside of the main field of H chondrites, but still overlaps the H chondrite and IIE iron parent body.

-Since NWA 2353 is a recrystallized, texturally evolved chondrite with elemental ratios and an O-isotopic composition with affinities to the H chondrite group, it is appropriately assigned to the newly proposed group of metachondrites (Irving et al., 2005).
-Northwest Africa 2353, along with the 678.4 g NWA 3145, 4,200 g NWA 2635, and 1,233 g NWA 2835 (H7) masses, likely constitute a pairing group.
+Based on the fact that NWA 2353 is a recrystallized, texturally evolved chondrite with elemental ratios and an O-isotopic composition having affinities to the H chondrite group, the meteorite is appropriately assigned to the newly proposed group of metachondrites (Irving et al., 2005).
+Northwest Africa 2353, along with the 678.4 g NWA 3145 (PAC), 4,200 g NWA 2635 (ACHO-ung), and 1,233 g NWA 2835 (H7) masses, likely constitute a pairing group.

 'Melting and differentiation of early-formed asteroids: The perspective from high precision oxygen isotope studies'